 Param-Preet Singh is associate director in the International Justice Program.
-Her work focuses on pressing for credible national and international justice for those suspected of committing war crimes, crimes against humanity, and genocide.
-She has conducted on-the-ground fact-finding missions and authored reports and briefing papers on Bosnia and Herzegovina, the Democratic Republic of Congo, and Côte d’Ivoire.
-Singh has also focused on efforts to address the mass human rights violations in the Democratic People’s Republic of Korea.
+She focuses on creating paths to credible national and international justice for victims of war crimes, crimes against humanity, and genocide.
+She has conducted on-the-ground fact-finding missions and authored reports and briefing papers on accountability efforts in Bosnia and Herzegovina, the Democratic Republic of Congo, and Côte d’Ivoire.
+In addition, Singh has worked on advocacy campaigns to address the mass human rights violations in the Democratic People’s Republic of Korea and in Myanmar.
 She is also chair of Human Rights Watch's Fellowship Program.

-In the fall of 2013, Singh was a Wasserstein Public Interest Fellow at Harvard Law School and a Schell Center Senior Visiting Human Rights Fellow at Yale Law School.
-Before joining Human Rights Watch, Singh worked as a lawyer with the United Nations Mission in Kosovo and in the Federal Department of Justice in Toronto, Canada.
+Before joining Human Rights Watch, Singh worked as a lawyer with the United Nations Mission in Kosovo and the Federal Department of Justice in Toronto, Canada.
+She was also a Wasserstein Public Interest Fellow at Harvard Law School and a Schell Center Senior Visiting Human Rights Fellow at Yale Law School.
 She is a graduate of the University of Alberta and McGill Law School.

 Connect On Twitter

 Delivering Credible Accountability for Serious Abuses in Côte d’Ivoire

 Accountability for Serious International Crimes in Côte d’Ivoire